• Skip to primary navigation

 • Since it contains crème fraîche, the whipped cream will set up to a thicker, almost frosting-like consistency when refrigerated.
 This means that if you refrigerate it before use, it will not spread/dollop very well.
 I suggest using it immediately.
 I spread mine over top of the whole pound cake, and the refrigerated leftovers weren't as creamy, but they were still delicious (no soggy cake).

 • If you don't want to buy crème fraîche, you can choose to leave it out of the whipped cream.
 Just whip the cream, blueberry powder, and powdered sugar together until peaks form.
 This more traditional whipped cream, however, won't hold up in the refrigerator and will make the pound cake soggy if it's on it for too long.
+You might choose to serve it alongside the cake instead.

 I’m always moving on to new recipes, but I think I’ll be revisiting this beauty again and again.
 The buttermilk cornmeal pound cake is so delicious!
 Using freeze-dried berries in the whipped cream means that you can have a taste of summer all year long!